pieroproietti/penguins-eggs/README.md

 ## `eggs wardrobe show [COSTUME]`
-The `eggs wardrobe show [COSTUME]` command is used to display costumes and accessories stored in a wardrobe.
+<p align="justify"> The `eggs wardrobe show [COSTUME]` command is used to display costumes and accessories stored in a wardrobe.
 It is a command-line interface (CLI) command that can be executed with different options.
-Here is an expanded and rewritten explanation of the command:
+Here is an expanded and rewritten explanation of the command:</p>

 **USAGE**
 ```